 The snorkel itself is a J-shaped tube with a fitted mouthpiece for breathing.

 Flippers, also called fins, are shaped like elongated duck feet.
-They slip over the feet, allowing you to swim much faster and further, and with less exertion, than you would swim with bare feet.
+They slip over the feet, allowing you to swim much faster and further, and with less exertion than when swimming with bare feet.

 You’ll find snorkel sets in sizes for both children and adults.
 Many kids love spending hours peering into the ocean depths while paddling along its surface.